smec-ethz/tatva/README.md

 ## Dense vs Sparse

-The example shown above creates a dense stiffness matrix which for understanding is great but is memory intensive.
-A sparse framework for the same example is provided in `examples/notebooks/sparse_linear_elasticity.ipynb`.
-For sparse representation of the stiffness matrix or the hessian of the total energy, we use the library `sparsejac` that allows automatic differentiation of a functional based on a sparsity pattern.
+A unique aspect of `femsolver` is that it can handle both dense and sparse matrices.
+This is achieved by using the library `sparsejac` that allows automatic differentiation of a functional based on a sparsity pattern.
 This significantly reduces the memory consumption.
 For more details on how the automatic differentiation can be done using sparsity pattern, please check the link below:

 ![Paper](https://arxiv.org/html/2501.17737v1)</br>
 ![Github: sparsejac](https://github.com/mfschubert/sparsejac)</br>